olsson-group/ito/README.md

-This repository contains the implementation of the methods and experiments presented in the paper "Implicit Transfer Operator Learning: Multiple Time-Resolution Surrogates for Molecular Dynamics".
-Reproducing results for AlanineDipeptide.
+This repository contains an implementation of the methods and experiments presented in the paper "Implicit Transfer Operator Learning: Multiple Time-Resolution Surrogates for Molecular Dynamics", reproducing results for Alanine Dipeptide.

 ## Installation
 Follow these steps to set up the environment and install the necessary dependencies for ITO.